Counseling for Chronic Pain/Illness in Kalamazoo

 Part of this process often involves learning the important life skill of caring for yourself.
 Caring for yourself may be an easy concept to grasp.
 But, for those dealing with chronic pain/illness, often there are conflicting needs present.
 What they need sexually may not be physically possible.
 What they want professionally may not be easy financially.
 What they hope for athletically may be an impossibility.

 Because of this, much of the time working through chronic pain/illness is spent in learning how to take care of yourself.
 This does not mean, however, that “self-care” is a destination.
 It is a journey.
 You may be able to take a bubble bath daily now to keep your stress at a manageable level.
 Over time, you may feel that you now need to journal, too.
 A support group may be an option.
-Helping you navigate learning how to care for yourself is a process I would be privileged to be a part of.
+Helping you navigate learning how to care for yourself is a process we would be privileged to be a part of.